Automating the tedious with loops

 Let’s first create those files:

 Now we will use a loop to create a backup version of those files.
-Accordingly, we enter:
+First let’s look at the general form of a loop:

 When the shell sees the keyword